SPECIFIC CALL FOR 2017 RESEARCH GRANT APPLICATIONS

 - Evidence based medicine / Systematic reviews

-About Research Grants: The BSAC invites applications for Research grants on an international/worldwide basis.
+About The BSAC Research Grants: The BSAC invites applications for Research grants on an international/worldwide basis.

 The maximum value for these grants is £50,000 for projects of up to one-year in duration, and candidates are expected to provide full justification of research grant funds.